 Being organised is the key to business success

-In the resume, every employee will claim they are organized.
+In the resume, every employee will claim they are organised.
 It is a general requirement for any job you are pursuing.
 Teach your employees not to waste valuable time by storing documentation incorrectly, misplacing other tools and being ‘all over the place.’

-There are simple methods available to teach employees good organization skills.
+There are simple methods available to teach employees good organisation skills.
 One way is to teach your employees to plan ahead for the day.
 For instance, give them 30 minutes at the beginning of each day to plan their tasks.

-At times, processes in an organization can be impossible for the employee to get around, and the problem may lie in streamlining.
+At times, processes in an organisation can be impossible for the employee to get around, and the problem may lie in streamlining.
 First of all, coming up with an effective streamlining strategy is of utmost importance.
 Secondly, you need to train employees to apply the strategy across different tasks.

 This will allow managers to get more insight into hindrances and what or who causes blockages.
 Once there is a clear streamlining strategy in place, employees will become more effective at completing their tasks and adhering to their daily responsibilities.